Hiking the Wiliwilinui Ridge Trail on Oʻahu, Hawaiʻi

 Wiliwilinui Summit

-On a clear day from the summit, you can see great views across the east side of Oʻahu, including Mt.
-Olomana, the Lanikai Pillboxes, and even as far as Mokoliʻi to the north, on the best of days.
+This is the summit of Wiliwilinui Ridge, and on a clear day, you can see amazing views across much of Oʻahu’s east side, including Mt.
+Olomana, the Lanikai Pillboxes, and even as far as Kualoa Ranch and Mokoliʻi to the north!

 Wiliwilinui Summit